-The Center exhibits are thought-provoking for people of all ages.
+The Center exhibits and films are thought-provoking for people of all ages.

 The Center's galleries interpret more than 200 years of dynamic legal history.